JOURNAL OF GENTRY GENEALOGY

 Conclusion

 The above suggestions for untangling the snarled lines of Allen Gentrys provide logical resolutions of confusing pieces of information scattered through the documentary evidence, particularly of Tennessee.
-As stated above, none of this can be proved, at least with our current state of knowledge, and it would not be surprising to have some family member come forward with a piece of evidence that would disprove some portion of the above.
-Barring that, the author feels the proposals provide a rational foundation for further research.
+As stated above, none of this can be proved, at least with our current state of knowledge, and it may well be that some family member will come forward with a piece of evidence that would disprove some portion of the above.
+Barring that, the author feels the proposals provide a sound basis for further research.

 1. Byron & Barbara Sistler, "Early Middle Tennessee Marriages", Nashville, TN, 1988.